nsrr/edf-editor-translator/README.md

 edf-editor-translator
 ==============

-Source code for the EDF Translator
+Source code for the EDF Editor and Translator